AusClimateService/npcp/reports/phase1/phase1_report.md

 The spatial resolution of the datasets ranged from 0.5 degrees of latitude and longitude (AGCD) to 0.2 degrees (UQ-DES-CCAM-2015) over the entire landmass of Australia, so all data was regridded to the 0.2 degree grid using conservative remapping.

+## Assessment

+Each contributor to the intercomparison was asked to use their bias correction software to complete three tasks (for each of the four RCMs):
+- **Task 1 (Historical)**: Produce bias corrected data for the 1980-2019 period, using 1980-2019 as a training period.
+- **Task 2 (Projection)**: Produce bias corrected data for the 2060-2099 period, using 1980-2019 as a training period.
+- **Task 3 (Cross validation)**: Produce bias corrected data for the 1990-2019 period, using 1960-1989 as a training period.

+The data from each bias correction method were then compared on a number of metrics relating to their ability to capture the observed climatology (annual mean and monthly mean), variability (e.g. wet day frequency, drought intensity, rainfall distribution, heat wave duration), extremes (99th percentile, 1-in-10 year event), trends and the link between variables (e.g. cross correlation between temperature and precipitation).

+## Results

+### Climatology

+TODO.